SereDef/seredef.github.io/_pages/about.md

 - /about.html
 ---

 Hi!
-This is a little personal website that collects some of the projects I have been working on as part of my PhD (or just for the fun of it).
+This is a little personal website that collects some of the projects I have been working on as part of my job (or just for the fun of it).

-If you nose around here, you can find [academic publications](/publications/), some [software](/software/) and [web applications](/software/), [talks](/talks/), [tutorials](/talks/) and loads of [interactive notebooks](/portfolio/) and other (big and small) analyses that I have been playing around with.
+If you nose around here, you can find [academic publications](/publications/), some [software](/software/) and [web applications](/software/), [talks](/talks/), [tutorials](/talks/), [interactive notebooks](/portfolio/) and other (big and small) analyses that I have been playing around with.

 If you have any questions, notes, suggestions or just want to have a chat, please contact me on